J-S-17/InMoov-Head-WebInterface/README.md

 # InMoov-Head-WebInterface
 This project creates a WebInterface running on a Raspberry Pi (any version with wifi connectivity will work) to control head movements for the head part of the inmoov.fr Android-robot project.
+It extends the main branch, by the second schoo project, which was to implement a very simple Voice control via the old Google Speech API, which is as of my understanding now deprecated.
+But maybe it will inspire others, and in the future i may update it to use more modern APIs.

 This project was a school project, i included the documentation (in german) and presentation for it.
 For understanding the software part, the presentation slides are (i think) very helpful.